Types of Range Systems

 Ventilation Control With Heating and Evaporative Cooling – Typical for most South-Western locations with hot but dry summers.

 The “Recirculation Style” system brings in a constant percentage of outside air and re-circulates the rest of the supply volume.
-This system also saves 75% of your energy.
-The risk with this system is that if there is improper maintenance, the range can be contaminated.
+This system saves 75% of your energy.
 The advantage is for high humidity areas where cooling is required.

 Typical Re-circulation Systems